GR Aetherwing | Official Handbook

 3.2 Absence Protocol

-If a driver cannot attend a scheduled league race, they must notify management via the #availability Discord channel at least 24 hours in advance.
+If a driver cannot attend a scheduled league race, they must notify management via the Discord at least 3 hours in advance.

 3.3 Communication